jadebustos/ocp-science/hands-on-lab-script/ceph/README.md

 ### s3cmd command utility

-`s3cmd` is a command line utility used for creating s3 buckets, uploading, retrieving and managing data to s3 storage. o use s3cmd, follow the next steps:
+`s3cmd` is a command line utility used for creating s3 buckets, uploading, retrieving and managing data to s3 storage.
+To use s3cmd, follow the next steps:

 1. Install s3cmd: